itayash22/SkinTip/README.md

 * 🔄 Payment integration with Stripe for token purchases.
 * 🔄 Artist portfolio management and real artist profiles.
 * 🔄 Social sharing enhancements (e.g., direct Instagram sharing after download).
-* Go over entire UX and text and polish
+* 🔄 Go over entire UX and text and polish
+* 🔄 Obfuscate the "secret sauce" to create the pics

 ## 🚀 How to Use (Current Workflow)